-The percentage of each component of total remuneration is calculated with reference to maximum or stretch potential outcomes as set out in the Remuneration Packages detailed in Tables 1 and 2 of the Employment Terms section.
+13 The percentage of each component of total remuneration is calculated with reference to maximum or stretch potential outcomes as set out in the Remuneration Packages detailed in Tables 1 and 2 of the Employment Terms section.

-&lt;sup>14 From 2020 onward, the number of securities awarded under the STIC scheme will be made by reference to the 30-day VWAP immediately preceding the conclusion of the performance period.
+14 From 2020 onward, the number of securities awarded under the STIC scheme will be made by reference to the 30-day VWAP immediately preceding the conclusion of the performance period.
 For LTI plans commencing from 2020 onward, the number of performance rights granted will be made by reference to the 30-day VWAP immediately prior to the commencement of the performance period.

-commencement of the performance period.

-The percentages vary dependent on the movement of the GPT security price during the performance period.
+commencement or the performance period.
+15 The percentages vary dependent on the movement of the GPT security price during the performance period.
 See footnote 9.

-Participants may elect at the commencement of the LTI plan to apply additional dealing restrictions of up to a maximum of 4 years post vesting.
+16 Participants may elect at the commencement of the LTI plan to apply additional dealing restrictions of up to a maximum of 4 years post vesting.
 A taxing point will arise in the financial year securities vest and become unrestricted.
 Note also GPT's Minimum Security Holding Requirement (MSHR) guideline requires the CEO to acquire and maintain a holding equal to 150% of base salary.
 For other KMP and Leadership Team members the holding requirement is equal to 100% of base salary.
-Individuals have four years from commencement of complexing the design the discretization. employment to achieve the MSHR before it is assessed for the first time.
+Individuals have four years from commencement of compleximants achieve the MSHD before it is assessed for the first time. employment to achieve the MSHR before it is assessed for the first time.